teamidol/reading-notes/301/reading-11.md

 * Schema is an structure relational outline.

-* NoSQL database aren't restricted to having to have fields and do not greatly rely on relations.
+* NoSQL database aren't restricted to having to have fields, and do not greatly rely on relations.

 * NoSQL have collections and documents that don't use the same schema.